Applications not being accepted in spring 2021.

 For eligibility or application procedural questions, contact Beth Powers, Director of Fellowships in UChicagoGRAD.
 For questions regarding the Collège de France, contact Dan Bertsche, Associate Director at the France Chicago Center.

 * Ideally, applicants will contact potential Collège de France Mentors as soon as is possible.
-Applicants who have made email contact in that time frame, but who have not received a response by January 28th, may contact Dan Bertsche (firstname.lastname@example.org)at the France Chicago Center.
+Applicants who have made email contact in that time frame, but who have not received a response may contact Dan Bertsche (firstname.lastname@example.org)at the France Chicago Center.
 FCC may be able to elicit a response using administrative channels at the Collège de France.